ClayAucoin/codex-lv2-may-2025/guides/week1-git/lesson-3-unix-shell-basics-pwd-ls/unix-shell-install-windows.md

 ## Installing Git for Windows

-**If you are unable to use WSL 2, please use the following instructions to install Git for Windows (“Git Bash”).**

 1. Download the Git for Windows [installer](https://git-scm.com/download/win).

 2. Run the installer and follow the steps below: